Sofiarosenburg/Space-Time-line/README.md

 ## About
 The timeline highlights key moments in astronomy, such as:
 - Ancient observations of the night sky and the birth of astronomy
-- Theories from Copernicus, Galileo, and Newton that changed science forever
+- Theories from Galileo and Newton that changed science forever
-- The discovery of galaxies, expanding our view of the cosmos
+- The discovery of galaxies and planets, expanding our view of the cosmos
 - Space exploration milestones, from satellites to human missions
 - Modern discoveries that continue to push the boundaries of knowledge